-There are essentially three strands in the literature which motivated us in conducting this research.
-First, and foremost, there is an important reason to explore the channels through which volatility is affected as former studies showed that volatility is a prerequisite for economic growth (e.g., Campbell et al., 2001 and Alfaro et al. 2004).
-Second, studies such as those of Levine (2005) and Levine et al. (2000) argue that financial development advocates economic growth.
-Levine, Loayza & Beck (2000) find that better functioning financial intermediaries exert a causal influence on economic growth.
-They also find evidence that legal and accounting reforms that strengthen creditor rights, contract enforcement, and accounting practices can boost financial intermediary development and thereby accelerate economic growth.
-Third, several other papers have also shown that banking systems on their owns have a close relationship with shaping economic fundamentals.
-Larrain (2006), for example, finds that bank credit reduces industrial output volatility, where the main reduction in volatility is an idiosyncratic type, he states that stability breeds growth.
-Moreover, he reveals that industrial output is lower in countries with more access to bank credit.
-Fernández et al. (2016) examined the impact of banking stability on the volatility of industrial value-added.
-Using data from 110 countries, they find empirical evidence that banking stability promoting lower level of economic volatility.
-Taken these three strands in the literature together, as the empirical evidence show that financial intermediaries, banks can shape the economic fundamentals and given that lower financial market volatility is associated with prospect economy, exploring the link between banking strength and volatility may reveal a possible channel through which banking strength at the country-level can alter economic activity.
-To the extent that banking strength drives the volatility of equity prices, it supports the contention in fostering financial intermediaries such as banks and enhancing financial development.
+There are essentially three strands in the literature from which this this research evolved.
+First and foremost, previous studies showing that volatility is a prerequisite for economic growth (e.g., Campbell et al., 2001 and Alfaro et al. 2004) provide ample reason to explore the channels through which volatility is affected.
+Second, studies such as those of Levine (2005) and Levine et al. (2000) indicate that financial development enhances economic growth.
+In fact, Levine, Loayza & Beck (2000) find a causal link between better functioning financial intermediaries and economic growth.
+They also find evidence that legal and accounting reforms that strengthen creditor rights, contract enforcement, and accounting practices can improve financial intermediary development and thereby accelerate economic growth.
+Third, several other studies have also shown that banking systems on their own play a role in shaping economic fundamentals.
+Larrain (2006), for example, finds that bank credit reduces the volatility of industrial output, where the main reduction in volatility is idiosyncratic, concluding that stability breeds growth.
+Moreover, he shows that industrial output is lower in countries with more access to bank credit.
+Fernández et al. (2016) used data from 110 countries to examine the impact of banking stability on the volatility of industrial value added, finding empirical evidence that banking stability promotes lower levels of economic volatility.
+Taken together, the empirical evidence in these three strands in the literature show that, as financial intermediaries, banks can shape economic fundamentals.
+Given that lower financial market volatility is associated with a more prosperous economy, exploring the link between banking strength and volatility may reveal a possible channel through which banking strength at the country level can affect economic activity.
+To the extent that banking strength drives the volatility of equity prices, our work supports the contention that bolstering financial intermediaries such as banks enhances financial development.

-In this study, we are aimed at analyzing whether the domestic banking sector strength has any impact on the stability of securities.
-More specifically, we are motivated to shed light whether a more developed and sound banking system has any advantages in terms of the stability of ADRs price.
-We follow the studies of Chung 2006; Eleswarapu & Venkataraman, 2006; Blau, Brough & Thomas, 2014; Blau, 2017, and use ADRs which are shares of foreign firms traded under the US exchanges.
-The use of ADRs is a unique setting which offer important remedies for possible drawbacks in our empirical framework.
-It is possible that the volatility of an equity is determined by the local market structure, and an improper treatment for this possible channel, might lead to inaccurate conclusions.
-By using ADRs, which are all shares of foreign companies traded in the US market exchanges.
-Thus, we are capable of isolating the net effect of banking sector strength on ADRs stability controlling for market structure.
-Besides, the employment of ADRs also offers a control for different currencies, non-synchronous trading bias, and other unique country effects.
+In this study, we examine whether the strength of the domestic banking sector has any impact on the stability of securities.
+More specifically, we seek to shed light on the question of whether a more developed and sound banking system has any advantages in terms of the stability of ADR prices.
+Drawing on the studies of Chung 2006; Eleswarapu & Venkataraman, 2006; Blau, Brough & Thomas, 2014; Blau, 2017, we examine American Depository Receipts (ADRs), which are shares of foreign firms traded on U.S. exchanges.
+The context of ADRs represents a unique setting which offers important remedies for possible drawbacks in our empirical framework.
+It is possible that the volatility of an equity is determined by the local market structure, and a faulty treatment of this possible channel might lead to inaccurate conclusions.
+By using ADRs, we are able to isolate the net effect of banking sector strength on the stability of ADRs while controlling for market structure.
+In addition, the use of ADRs offers a control for different currencies, non-synchronous trading bias, and other country-specific effects.

-The paper structure continues as follows.
-The second section describes the data as well as the methodology and the main key variables used, the third section discusses the empirical findings, while the last section summarizes and concludes, and offers future avenues for research.
+This paper is structured as follows.
+In the second section, we describe the data, our methodology and the key variables used.
+In the third section, we discuss the empirical findings, and in the last section, we summarize, present conclusions, and suggest future avenues for research.

 Data and Methodology